magento/devdocs/guides/v2.2/install-gde/install-quick-ref.md

   This is just an example IP address that you'll see in detailed examples throughout this topic.
 You can substitute it with whatever internal/external IP address matches your server.

-* You're installing to the `magento2` subdirectory under your web server's docroot (full path is `/var/www/html/magento2`)
+* You are installing to the `magento2` subdirectory under your web server's docroot (full path is `/var/www/html/magento2`)

-  You can optionally set up static routing or a virtual host to install to a hostname instead of an IP but that's beyond the scope of this topic.
+  You can optionally set up static routing or a virtual host to install to a hostname instead of an IP but that is beyond the scope of this topic.

 We have broken the installation process into three main parts: getting started, installing, and post-installation.
 We hope that what follows helps you; if you'd like to suggest improvements, click **Edit this page on GitHub** at the top of this page and let us know.